Bihari culture: Religion

 Hindu Goddess Sita, the consort of Lord Rama, is believed to have been born in Sitamarhi district in the Mithila region of modern-day Bihar.
-It was the Ancient Bihar that give birth to new Indic religions: Buddhism and Jainism.
+It was ancient Bihar that give birth to new Indian religions: Buddhism and Jainism.
 Gautama Buddha attained Enlightenment at Bodh Gaya, a town located in the modern-day district of Gaya in Bihar.
 Vasupujya, the 12th Jain Tirthankara was born in Champapuri, Bhagalpur.
 Vardhamana Mahavira, the 24th and last Tirthankara of Jainism, was born in Vaishali around the 6th century BC.
 Bodh Gaya in Bihar is an important pilgrimage center for the global Buddhists.
 The tenth Guru of the Sikhs, Guru Gobind Singh, was born here in 1666 and spent his early years here before moving to Anandpur.
 The Gurdwara at Patna Sahib marks the birthplace of Guru Gobind Singh.